Is constant comparison ruining your life?

 Baseless and meaningless comparisons do nothing, but put us into negative self-imagery, thus tarnishing the very promise of life.
 It is truly worth trying to live your own life on your own terms, and not be negatively motivated by the lives and accomplishments of others.
 It is self-defeating.
 We all are different from each other and therefore one size fits all approach has no substance.
 Comparison is an ongoing process if left unabated, and has the capacity to influence your life negatively.
 To lead a fuller, better and more robust life, you must get off the comparison train as soon as you can.
 That is proper thing to do.
 That is the better way of living.
 It always was and it always will be.

-1 thought on “Is constant comparison ruining your life?
+One thought on “Is constant comparison ruining your life?

 1. Very well written.
 We do get involved in unnecessary comparisons, which does not help us or our lives in any way.
 If comparison improves your life it’s good.
 If it makes your life miserable it is not worth the effort.